ElreyB/dance-network/README.md

 * Click Data button in navbar.
 * Click on triple ... button on right side of gray box in the middle of the screen.
 * Select import JSON.
 * Select browse and navigate to project folder.
-Select the sample-users.json file and click blue import button.
+Select the sample-companies.json file and click blue import button.
 * Back in the terminal (you should still be in the root directory of the project folder) run the following:  ``` $ ng serve ```
 * Navigate to ```localhost:4200``` in web browser of choice

 ## Known Bugs 🐛🐛🐛

-* _When you edit a company's members it stores the the information as a string instead of an array.
-Because of this it will not display the members name.
-Will be fixing bug soon._
+No known bugs

 ## Support and contact details